spurs899/portfolio-dashboard-public/README.md

 Before deploying, run `.\update-version.ps1` locally and commit the updated `index.html`.

+## Roadmap & Known Limitations

+### Remaining Work

+- **API Authentication** - The API currently has no authentication/authorization.
+This needs to be implemented before production deployment:
+  - Add JWT or API key authentication
+  - Implement user identity and session management
+  - Secure brokerage credentials storage per user
+  - Add authorization middleware to protect endpoints

+- **IBKR Integration** - Complete Interactive Brokers authentication and portfolio retrieval

+### Security Notes

+⚠️ **Important**: The current API implementation includes security hardening (rate limiting, input validation, secure logging) but lacks authentication.
+Do not deploy the API to production without implementing proper authentication first.

+The demo mode in the web app is safe for public deployment as it uses no real credentials or API calls.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.